Top 10 Online and Mobile Note Taking apps

 2018.
 Evernote refines integrations with Slack and Salesforce

-Evernote Business now lets you easier access Evernote content from Slack and Salesforce.
-It has taken advantage of new Slack Actions to get away from the command interface style that Slack had previously used and make it easier for their core knowledge workers to access Evernote content inside of Slack.
-Users can take an Evernote note in Slack, which will then show up in Evernote automatically in a “Notes from Slack” folder.
-The newer Salesforce integration improves the technical connections between the two cloud applications including the ability to “pin” a note to a record.
-What’s more, once a note is linked there is two-way sync, which means regardless of whether you change that note in Salesforce or Evernote, it will update in both places (because the integration is a live version of Evernote).
+Evernote Business has introduced enhanced accessibility to Evernote content from within Slack and Salesforce.
+Leveraging the new Slack Actions feature, Evernote has moved away from the previous command interface style of Slack, streamlining access to Evernote content for their core knowledge workers directly within Slack.
+Users can now create an Evernote note in Slack, which will automatically appear in Evernote within a designated "Notes from Slack" folder.
+Furthermore, the updated Salesforce integration strengthens the technical connectivity between the two cloud applications.
+This integration allows users to "pin" a note to a record in Salesforce.
+Notably, there is a two-way sync feature, meaning that any changes made to a linked note in either Salesforce or Evernote will be automatically updated in both platforms, as the integration maintains a live version of Evernote.

 2018.
 Zoho Notebook adds encryption, night mode